cpske/ISP/assignment/movierental/movierental-part2.md

   - If several principles suggest the *same* class or module, that's a good sign.

 > *Hint:*
-> If you aren't sure which class or module to choose, then try many choices!
+> If you are not sure which class or module to choose, then try them all!
 > Implement `get_price_for_movie` in different modules/classes and see which choice gives you the simplest, cleanest code.

 5.3 Implement `get_price_for_movie` in the location you chose.